Nancy Wickersham Hall: Bakersfield's first lady of jewelry, and a businesswoman in her own right, dies at 86

-Nancy Hall died Sunday at age 86, said her husband Don, who married her in 1951, the year after he went to work for her father.
+Nancy Hall died Sunday at age 86, said her husband, Don, who married her in 1951, the year after he went to work for her father and two years after she enrolled at USC.

 She had been suffering from Alzheimer's.